alex-on-java/tre-forked/README.md

     -h, --help                  Print help information
-    -j, --json                  Output JSON instead of tree diagram -l, --limit <LIMIT>         Limit depth of the tree in output -p, --portable              Generate portable (absolute) paths for editor aliases.
+    -j, --json                  Output JSON instead of tree diagram -l, --limit <LIMIT>         Limit depth of the tree in output -n, --lines <LINES>         Limit total number of lines with a smart, structure-aware layout -p, --portable              Generate portable (absolute) paths for editor aliases.
 By default, aliases use relative paths for better performance -s, --simple                Use normal print despite gitignore settings. '-a' has higher